Caroisawesome/Topic-Categorization/README.md

 # Topic-Categorization

 This repo contains the code to perform a topic categorization task, using both Multinomial Naive Bayes, and Logistic Regression.
+Given a set of words which contain the number of times each word appears in the document, we identify one of twenty topics that correspond with the set of words.
+Using the Naive Bayes method we are able to get a top accuracy score of 88\% when classifying new data, and with Logistic Regression we are able to get an accuracy score of 81\%.
+The results can be seen in the `Naive_Bayes_and_Logistic_Regression.pdf` document.
+`

 ### To run the program